-Starting the Fall 2017, we are teaching through Luke's Gospel and Acts about Christ and Christianity.
+Starting the Fall 2017, Nate is teaching through Luke's Gospel and Acts about Christ and Christianity.
 Either Jesus the Christ (Messiah) existed or he didn't.
 If he did, then we need to learn and trust who he really is.
 He is who he says he is or he's not.
 He can't be a figment of our imagination, the object of our own interpretation, defined by our experiences (good or bad), or changed by social pressure.

 C.S.
 Lewis once summarized that Jesus is either a liar, lunatic, or lord.
 We've added one to that list -- legend.
 Jesus is either a liar, lunatic, legend, or lord.
 If he's Lord, then we are to trust him.
 If he's not, we walk away.